Thursday, July 24, 2014

 August 29, 2014.

-When the world erupts into the WW II, two 13-year-old twins are left behind when the father gets enlisted in the army, and the mother leaves them with a miserable and abusive grandmother.
-Before he is gone, he gives them a notebook with the task of writing a very detailed diary of their lives.
+When the world erupts into World War II, two 13-year-old twins are left behind when their father gets enlisted in the army, and their mother leaves them with a miserable and abusive grandmother.
+Before he is gone, he gives them a notebook and asks them to write a very detailed diary of their lives.

-This powerful and still sweet war movie was Hungary's Oscar submission and made it to the short list last year.
-Director János Szász made a good adaptation of the controversial novel by Hungarian writer Agota Kristof, showing the impact that war had on the lives of the innocents.
+This powerful yet still sweet war movie was Hungary's Oscar submission and made it to the shortlist last year.
+Director János Szász made a strong adaptation of the controversial novel by Hungarian writer Agota Kristof, showing the impact of war on the lives of the innocent.

 17. Futuro Beach